SAP/spartacus-docs/_pages/dev/b2b/customizing-b2b-commerce-organization.md

 };
 ```

-Now it's enough to add configuration in your providers list.
+Now you can add the configuration to your `providers` list.
+The following is an example:

 ```ts
 providers: [
   //...